dell/csm-docs/content/docs/license/_index.md

 - **Email Address**: The license will be emailed to this email address
 - **Company / Organization**: Company or organization where the license will be used
 - **License Type**: Select either *Application Mobility* or *Encryption*, depending on the CSM module that will be used with the license
 - **List of kube-system namespace UIDs**: The license will only function on the provided list of Kubernetes clusters.
 Find the UID of the kube-system namespace using `kubectl get ns kube-system -o yaml` or similar `oc` command.
+Provide as a comma separated list of UIDs.
 - (Optional) **Send me a copy of my responses**: A copy of the license request will be sent to the provided email address
 2. After submitting the form, a response will be provided within several business days with an attachment containing the license.
 3. Refer to the specific CSM module documentation for adding the license to the Kubernetes cluster.